zhenghh04/csci394-spring26/07_gpu/cuda/12_cuda_saturation/README.md

 - it shows saturation behavior for this specific kernel
 - real kernels also depend on registers, shared memory, memory traffic, and occupancy limits

+Why increasing `repeats` often increases the measured saturation rate:

+- `repeats` makes each thread do more floating-point work before the kernel ends
+- kernel launch overhead stays about the same, so that fixed cost is amortized over more work
+- the benchmark becomes more compute-bound and less sensitive to setup overhead
+- longer-running blocks also give the GPU more steady work, which helps the hardware stay busy

+In short:

+- small `repeats` can understate achievable throughput because overhead matters more
+- larger `repeats` better reflect steady-state compute performance

 Build:

 ```bash